tony0021074/kaggle-housePricePrediction/README.md

 Kaggle House Price Prediction
 ==============================
 Work of a school group project.\

-Students need to participate in the [Kaggle House Price Prediction competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
-Sumite codes, final rank and score to teacher.
-Give a presentation.
+A Jupyter notebook file that records the procedure of predicting the house price.
+The data is from the [Kaggle House Price Prediction competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).